zorael/kameloso/README.md

     $ dub build

-This will compile it in the default `debug` mode, which adds some extra code.
-You can build it in `release` mode by passing that as an argument to `dub`.
-Ignore the deprecation messages of symbols not being visible from module traits, they're harmless.
+This will compile it in the default `debug` mode, which adds some extra code and debugging symbols.
+You can build it in `release` mode by passing `-b release` as an argument to `dub`.
+Refer to the output of `dub build --help` for more build types.
+Ignore the deprecation messages when compiling; they're harmless.

-    $ dub build -b release

 Unit tests are built into the language, but you need to compile in `unittest` mode for them to run.